parth-gr/floodPrediction/README.md

 # floodPrediction

-Flood Prediction with Linear Regression
+##Flood Prediction by Using Multi-layer Perceptron Regression Model
-Maultiple Linear Regression